The Church of Commissioners for England is committed to safeguarding and preserving the privacy of its visitors.

 In running and maintaining our site we will collect and process the following data about you:

 i.
 Information we collect about you.
 We will automatically collect information about your use of our site including details of your visits such as pages viewed and the resources that you access.
-Such information includes the Uniform Resource Locators (URL), the clickstream to, through and from our site (including date and time), services you viewed or searched for, page response times, methods used to browse away from a page, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), and any phone number used to call our customer service number.
+Such information includes [the Uniform Resource Locators (URL), the clickstream to, through and from our site (including date and time), services you viewed or searched for, page response times, methods used to browse away from a page, download errors, length of visits to certain pages and page interaction information (such as scrolling, clicks, and mouse-overs).

 ii.
 Information provided voluntarily by you.
 For example, when you register for information such as our newsletter or correspond with us by phone, e-mail or otherwise.
-It includes information you provide when you register to use our site and/or receive our newsletter, subscribe to our service, search for something on our site, participate in discussion boards or other social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site.
-The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, personal description and photograph.
+It includes information you provide when you register to use our site and/or receive our newsletter, search for something on our site, enter a prize draw, promotion or survey, and when you report a problem with our site.
+The information you give us may include your name, address, e-mail address or phone number.

 iii.
 Information we receive from other sources.
 This is information we receive about you if you use any of the other sites we operate or the services we provide.
 In this case we will have informed you when we collected that data if we intend to share that data internally and combine it with data collected on this site.
 We will also have told you for what purpose we will share and combine your data.
-We sometimes work with third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies) who may provide us with data about you.
+We sometimes work with third parties (including, for example, business partners, sub-contractors in technical, delivery services, advertising networks, analytics providers, search information providers,) who may provide us with data about you.
+Where this is the case the relevant third party is responsible for obtaining the relevant consents from you (if necessary) to ensure you are happy with the ways in which your personal data will be used.

 Use of Your Information